Guide To Control Moisture & Humidity

 - Internal Humidistat, Built-in Condensate Pump, Auto Restart, Auto Defrost (de-icer), type of controls, and portability are common features that customers may require.

 Top Three Dehumidifiers

 The Danby 70 Pint Dehumidifier is by far one of the most popular models on the market.
 What consumers like most about it is that for the price, it offers useful features such as a direct drain option, auto restart (after power outage), an auto de-icer, and excellent performance, all at a reasonable price point.
+The newest models even have an integrated condensate pump built right in.
 This brand has traditionally fared extremely well in a variety of consumer review magazines and is year to year, a best selling model.

 The Dri-Eaz PHD200 is very popular for individuals who need maximum moisture removal in a versatile and efficient package.
 Of the three units listed here, this model will remove more water per day than the rest.
 The size, durability, and versatility make this model a great basement, crawlspace or attic dehumidifier.
-Digital controls and a compact size make this an ideal unit for most residences.
+Digital controls, an integrated condensate pump, and its compact size make this an ideal unit for most residences.